On This Page

-Selective dorsal rhizotomy (SDR) surgery is a procedure that treats muscle spasticity (tightness or stiffness) caused by abnormal communication among the brain, spinal cord, nerves and muscles.
+Selective dorsal rhizotomy (SDR) surgery is a procedure that treats muscle spasticity caused by abnormal communication among the brain, spinal cord, nerves and muscles.

-Spasticity most commonly affects children who have cerebral palsy.
+Spasticity most commonly affects patients who have cerebral palsy.
 SDR surgery corrects muscle spasticity by cutting the nerve rootlets in the spinal cord that are sending abnormal signals to the muscles.